cmda-minor-web/web-app-from-scratch-2122/course/week-1.md

 Pick User Story..
 Sketch user flow in wireflow..

-### 2. Loading asynchronous data from the API and build interface
+### 2. Loading data from the API and build the interface

 Requesting data from an API can take a relatively long time that your program would not have to wait for.
 That is why you are going to make an asynchronous request to the API.